kaz-utashiro/greple/README.md

 Most capability of **greple** is derived from **mg** command, which has been developing from early 1990's by the same author.
-Because modern standard **grep** family command becomes to have similar capabilities, it is a time to clean up entire functionarities, totally remodel the option interfaces, and change the command name.
+Because modern standard **grep** family command becomes to have similar capabilities, it is a time to clean up entire functionalities, totally remodel the option interfaces, and change the command name.
 (2013.11)

 # AUTHOR